“Magic is the only explanation“

 3. RGB colour filters translate the image

-To then register an image’s colour, pixels needs to understand the differing red, green and blue light in the scene and does so by placing coloured filters above each pixel and determines the amount of RGB coloured light wave absorbed (the Bayer filter array).
+To then translate the monochrome grid of numbers into a colour image, the pixels need to understand how much red, green and blue (RGB) light was reflected from the scene and does so with coloured filters above each pixel that determine the amount of RGB coloured light photons that should be absorbed, known as the Bayer filter array.

 So that’s how it’s done – a little photovoltaic sorcery

-It’s just the conversion of light into electrical energy and how that’s interpreted.
-Who’d have thought?
+The conversion of light into electrical energy and how it’s interpreted by each pixel.
+Who knew?
 The breakthrough in camera sensor technology has been irrevocably impactful on society.
-Digital cameras, especially in smartphones, have opened the world for all to see without a corner being documented visually.
+Digital cameras have opened the world for all to see without a corner being documented visually.

 Social networks like Instagram have given content creators a sustainable income through photographic expertise, given the rise of smartphone photography accessories like Moment lenses and DJI’s mobile stabiliser.
 Sensor technology will only continue to improve with the best smartphone cameras in 2018 taking photographs that are indistinguishable from professional cameras.